The Directed Spanning Forest in the Hyperbolic space: The Mass Transport Principle and its consequences

 \begin{theorem}[Mass Transport Principle] Let $\pi$ be some positive diagonally invariant measure on $\mathbb{R}^d \times \mathbb{R}^d$.
 Then for any measurable set $A \subset \mathbb{R}^d$ with nonempty interior, the following identity holds:

 these values can be eventually infinite. \end{theorem}

+A proof of Theorem \ref{Thm:masstranport} is given in the Supplementary materials (Section \ref{S:masstransport}).
 The intuition behind the Mass Transport Principle can be understood as follows.
 The measure $\pi$ describes a mass transport from $\mathbb{R}^d$ to $\mathbb{R}^d$, that is, $\pi(A \times B)$ corresponds to the amount of mass transported from $A$ to $B$.
 Then the Mass Transport Principle asserts that the outgoing mass equals the incoming mass.

 In the literature, the study of percolation in hyperbolic space mostly concerns models that are invariant under any isometry of $\mathbb{H}^{d+1}$ (see for instance, the Poisson-Boolean model studied in \cite{tykesson} or the Poisson-Voronoï model studied in \cite{benjamini}).
 Thus it is relevant to use the Mass Transport Principle on $\mathbb{H}^{d+1}$ \cite{benjamini} to study these models.
 However, our model of DSF is directed, so it is only invariant under isometries that fix the target point.
-This group of isometries is not unimodular, so this version of the Mass Transport on $\mathbb{H}^{d+1}$ cannot be used for the study of the DSF.
+This group of isometries is not unimodular, so \tvc{their} version of the Mass Transport on $\mathbb{H}^{d+1}$ cannot be used for the study of the DSF.
 Instead of considering mass transports on $\mathbb{H}^{d+1}$, we typically consider mass transport from level $t_1$ to level $t_2$ (for $t_1,t_2 \in \mathbb{R}$), that is why we need the Mass Transport on $\mathbb{R}^d$.